AngelFelipeMP/Transformers-Sexism-Classification/README.md

-# Transformers-for-Arabic-hate-speech-and-offensive-language
+# Transformers-sexism_classification
-Transformers models for Hate Speech and Offensive Language Detection on Arabic Twitter
+Transformer models for sexism Detection and fine-grined classification on English and Spanish tweets

 ### The repo is under construction...